Droogans/ProtractorPageObjects/README.md

 See the test exercising the [login page](test/stories/login.js) for some basic examples of login tests.

 One final note: the setup for this test required that we manually navigate to the login page.
-We wrapped this in a `beofreAll` test that doesn't actually test anything.
-Now that we have to login to our site to continue testing it, we'll see more `beforeAll` tests.
-These are simply there to highlight the set up and, later, teardown.
+We wrapped this in a `before` function that doesn't actually test anything.
+Now that we have to login to our site to continue testing it, we'll see more `before` tests.
+These are simply there to highlight the set up and, later, teardown (which would go inside of `after`).

 ## Continuing